 The Saudi royal family, dependent on religious conservatives for support, have remained quiet about the protests, though they have indicated in the past that they believe women will drive someday.
 If such leniency as was seen yesterday continues, it could indicate that such protests are effective and that Saudi Arabian culture may be progressing.

-Click here to read Benny Morris on the relationship between Arabs and Israelis.
+Click here to read Rachel Morris on TNR and women editors.